Genealogy Images of History

 BOWER, Joseph (Escapee from Alcatraz, National News Magazine Article)

 BOWERS, - 1890 era: Location: Alaska, Colorado.
 Named in story entitled HE DIED TO SAVE SKAGWAY by Cy Martin.
-Part 2 tells of the rough and ready times of the western frontier of Alaska and of the "Soapy Smith" gang that took over the town which was saved by the heroic action of a vigilante and ex-school teacher named Frank Reid as found in this seldom read complete western magazine.
+Part 2 tells of the rough and ready times of the western frontier of Alaska and of the "Soapy Smith" gang that took over the town which was saved by the heroic action of a vigilante and ex-school teacher named Frank Reid as found in this seldom read complete western magazine

 BOWERS, Brooks - (Engineer) - 1867 era.
 Location: NB.
 Named in story entitled THE PLUM CREEK INCIDENT by Carl Uhlarik who writes of the only documented time the Western Plains Indians were successful in wrecking a train - Union Pacific Engine 53 at Plum Creek, NB as found in this old and complete western magazine.

-BOWERS, D. P., Mrs. * (Mme D'Arcay) (1892 Illustrated American Magazine, Palmer Theater Production of Broken Seal Article).
+BOWERS, D. P., Mrs. * (Mme D'Arcay) (1892 Illustrated American Magazine, Palmer Theater Production of Broken Seal Article)

 BOWERS, E. M. - (Sheriff) - 1859 - 1893.
 Site: Colorado.
 Named in story entitled "REQUIEM FOR THE FEDERATION" by T. H. Watkins who writes of the class warfare struggle challenging the power of organized capital in violent confrontation between miners and mine owners as found in this complete, western magazine.